zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_tasks.rst

 Example: Starting a Task from Another Task
 ==========================================

-This code shows how the currently executing task can start another task.
+This code shows how the currently-executing task can start another task.

 .. code-block:: c